-Tuition support is not normally available to students in the M.P.H. program, although M.P.H. students may be able to arrange for hourly wage/stipend support from research/practice mentors.
+Tuition support is not normally available to students in the M.P.H. program, although M.P.H. students may be able to arrange for hourly wage/stipend support from research/practicum mentors.
+Students who have questions about the University's policy on sufficient academic progress for student loans should speak with the Assistant Dean for Student Affairs.